-In the Settings, access Email Forwarding/ POP and IMAP Settings section and choose the option 'Do not save a copy' to not save the emails sent using the smtp.zoho.com configuration in the Sent folder.
+- Uncheck the 'Save Sent Mail Copy' to not save the emails sent using the smtp.zoho.com configuration in the Sent folder.

 Sometimes, the email clients connect to the default port 25 when connecting to the SMTP server.
 In case of Zoho Mail, you need to connect to smtp.zoho.com in SSL or TLS ports i.e 465 or 587 respectively.
 Ex: In Outlook, you need to check the 'Advanced Server Settings' section.

 If the port details are correct and there are still issues in connecting to the server, you need to get the traceroute details for smtp.zoho.com server and share it to support (at) zohomail (dot) com with the details of your account, your email client, screenshots of the configuration, etc.

 When configuring SMTP/ Outgoing Server, you need to provide the entire email address and the correct password for authentication.
 You may require an Application-specific Password to set up the account in other devices if you've enabled Two-Factor Authentication.

 When the email address (or login credentials) you have provided in the application does not match the email address (or credentials) of your account's outgoing server, you will see a 'Relaying Disallowed' error when you attempt to send an email.
 The SMTP client will not be able to send the email because of the email address mismatch.